ygemici/osz/docs/boot.md

 The compatible loader is loaded by the firmware, presumeably from ROM.
 It does the following (platform independently):

  1. initialize hardware and framebuffer
- 2. locate first bootable disk
- 3. locate first bootable partition
- 4. locate initrd on boot partition
+ 2. locate initrd on boot partition (or in ROM)
- 5. locate `lib/sys/core` inside initrd
+ 3. locate `lib/sys/core` inside initrd
- 6. map it's elf segments at -2M..0 and framebuffer at -512M..-4M
+ 4. map it's elf segments at -2M..0 and framebuffer at -512M..-4M
- 7. transfer control to core
+ 5. transfer control to core

 Currently both x86_64 [BIOS](https://github.com/bztsrc/osz/blob/master/loader/mb-x86_64/bootboot.asm) and [UEFI](https://github.com/bztsrc/osz/blob/master/loader/efi-x86_64/bootboot.c) boot supported by the same disk image.